QingNZ/Graphlab/_pages/home.md

 permalink: /
 ---

-We are a reseach team at the [School of Computing](https://cs.anu.edu.au/), Australian National University.
+We are a research team at the [School of Computing](https://cs.anu.edu.au/), Australian National University.
 Our overarching research goal is to explore and understand graph-structured data.
 In today's real-world applications, graphs are ubiquitously used for representing complex objects and their relationships such as cities in a road network, atoms in a molecule, friendships in social networks, connections in computer networks, and links among web pages.
 We focus on the following research areas:

 <ul>
     <li> Graph management and analysis</li>